Civil Union Attorneys in Chicago

 Dissolving a Civil Union

-The Civil Union Act applies the same legal grounds for dissolving a civil union as are required for a dissolution of marriage under the Illinois Marriage and Dissolution of Marriage Act but does not incorporate the provisions of this Act related to property division, support, and custody.
+The Civil Union Act applies the same legal grounds for dissolving a civil union as are required for a dissolution of marriage under the Illinois Marriage and Dissolution of Marriage Act but does not incorporate the provisions of this Act related to property division, child support, and custody.
 These rights are presumably recognized under the Civil Union Act, however.

 The attorneys at The Law Offices of Jonathan Merel, P.C. have the requisite experience and skill to guide clients through the formation and dissolution of civil unions in Illinois.
 We are here to help with any questions or concerns you may have along the way.
 Let us guide you to a positive resolution.